 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint.
+Only use clean brake fluid from a sealed container.

-- Stand the vehicle upright. - Remove screw cap 1 with membrane 2 and the O-ring.
+- Position the vehicle upright. - Remove screw cap 1 with membrane 2 and the O-ring.

 Manually press the brake caliper toward the brake disc to push back the brake piston.
 Ensure that brake fluid does not flow out of the brake fluid reservoir, if necessary extract excess.